 Install Metal Roof

 See costs in your area Start Here - Enter Your Zip Code

 In contrast, 3-tab asphalt shingles can be damaged by winds with speeds of 70+ miles per hour.
 Shingles can be damaged, or even blown off the roof, particularly if they have been poorly fitted.

-Metals roofs may come with a guarantee to withstand wind, hail and fire, and some home insurers will offer discounts of up to 30 percent to homeowners whose properties have metal roofs.
+High-end residential metals roofs are rated to withstand wind, hail and fire, and some home insurers will offer discounts of up to 30 percent to homeowners whose properties have metal roofs.

 Sustainability of Metal

 Metal is a sustainable and durable alternative to asphalt or cedar.
 Metal roofs can last at least three times as long as asphalt shingles, without requiring as much maintenance.